cedricwalter/cedricwalter.github.io/_posts/_disabled/2008-12-18-welcome-to-google-app-engine.md

     - google
 ---

-I am IN! just got my invitation 2 hours ago… Visit the [Getting Started Guide](http://code.google.com/appengine/docs/gettingstarted/), the [FAQ](http://code.google.com/appengine/kb/), or the [Developer’s Guide](http://code.google.com/appengine/docs/)
+I am IN! just got my invitation 2 hours ago… Visit the [Getting Started

 Unfortunately for me the only language supported now is Python 2.5, I would have prefer to use php or java